Back-testing your trading ideas

 Tick size

-This setting controls the minimum price move of given symbol.
-You can define it on global and per-symbol level.
-As with round lot size, you can define per-symbol tick size in the Symbol->Information page (pic.
+This setting controls the minimum price move for a given symbol.
+You can define it at a global and per-symbol level.
+As with round lot size, you can define a per-symbol tick size in the Symbol->Information page (pic.
 3).
 The value of zero instructs AmiBroker to use "default tick size" defined in the Settings page (pic.
-1) of Automatic Analysis window.
-If default tick size is also set to zero it means that there is no minimum price move.
+1) of the Automatic Analysis window.
+If the default tick size is also set to zero, it means that there is no minimum price move.

-You can set and retrieve the tick size also from AFL formula using TickSize reserved variable, for example:
+You can set and retrieve the tick size also from an AFL formula using the 'TickSize' reserved variable, for example:

 TickSize = 0.01;

-So specifying tick size makes sense only if you are using built-in stops so exit points are generated at "allowed" price levels instead of calculated ones.
-For example in Japan - you can not have fractional parts of yen so you should define global ticksize to 1, so built-in stops exit trades at integer levels.
+So, specifying a tick size makes sense only if you are using built-in stops, so exit points are generated at "allowed" price levels instead of calculated ones.
+For example, in Japan, you cannot have fractional parts of yen, so you should define the global tick size to 1, so built-in stops exit trades at integer levels.

 Margin account

-Account margin setting defines percentage margin requirement for entire account.
+Account margin setting defines the percentage margin requirement for entire account.
 The default value of Account margin is 100.
-This means that you have to provide 100% funds to enter the trade, and this is the way how backtester worked in previous versions.
+This means that you have to provide 100% funds to enter the trade, and this is the way the backtester worked in previous versions.
 But now you can simulate a margin account.
-When you buy on margin you are simply borrowing money from your broker to buy stock.
-With current regulations you can put up 50% of the purchase price of the stock you wish to buy and borrow the other half from your broker.
-To simulate this just enter 50 in the Account margin field (see pic.
-1) .
-If your intial equity is set to 10000 your buying power will be then 20000 and you will be able to enter bigger positions.
-Please note that this settings sets the margin for entire account and it is NOT related to futures trading at all.
-In other words you can trade stocks on margin account.
+When you buy on margin, you are simply borrowing money from your broker to buy stock.
+With current regulations, you can put up 50% of the purchase price of the stock you wish to buy and borrow the other half from your broker.
+To simulate this, just enter 50 in the Account margin field (see pic.
+1).
+If your initial equity is set to 10,000, your buying power will be then 20,000 and you will be able to enter larger positions.
+Please note that this setting sets the margin for the entire account and it is NOT related to futures trading at all.
+In other words, you can trade stocks on a margin account.

 Additional settings